14all-agency/shopify-llms-txt-directory/https-whisperofwinter-com.md

   Updated: 2025-11-27T00:52:03Z
 - [Whisper of Winter – Children’s Book](https://whisperofwinter.com/pages/whisper-of-winter-children-s-book): Cuddle with a blanket, hot cocoa, and immerse in the enchanting realm of 'Whisper of Winter.'
 A chilly journey in a snug quilt of creativity! 📘 Buy...
   Updated: 2025-11-23T05:16:20Z
-- [Meet the Author](https://whisperofwinter.com/pages/meet-the-author): Hi, I’m Joseph Graziano — the author behind Whisper of Winter™ and the world of Legends of the Frozen North.But before I ever wrote a single page, ...
+- [Meet the Author](https://whisperofwinter.com/pages/meet-the-author): About the Author Joseph Graziano is a children’s author and storyteller inspired by imagination, adventure, and family.
+Many of his stories are sha...
-  Updated: 2025-11-27T16:00:22Z
+  Updated: 2025-12-17T05:03:53Z
 - [The Rune Guardian Saga: A Magical Multi-Realm Adventure Series](https://whisperofwinter.com/pages/the-rune-guardian-saga-a-magical-multi-realm-adventure-series-for-young-readers): The Rune Guardian SagaA Magical Multi-Realm Adventure Series for Young Readers Whisper of Winter is the first book in an expanding fantasy series t...
   Updated: 2025-12-14T17:01:48Z
 - [Policies - Whispers of Winter Shop Policies & Customer Assurance](https://whisperofwinter.com/pages/policies): At Whispers of Winter, we are committed to providing a smooth and trustworthy shopping experience.
 Orders are processed promptly, and shipping time...